Chackoya/FinalV_Laravel_Test_TODO_App/README.md

 link for the pdf in the github : https://github.com/Chackoya/FinalV_Laravel_Test_TODO_App/blob/main/updated_laravel_instructionsfile_pdfversion.pdf

+The app was developed on Ubuntu.
+Tested with Docker on Ubuntu and also on Windows for compatibility purposes.

 Note: first run of the app might take some time to build as there are packages needed to be installed (depending on the pc config this can go for some minutes - it really depends on setup).